Buchanan Pays It Forward With Cedar Hill All Pro Dads

 Tony Jr. wanted to attend CHISD, because it was his father’s alma mater.
 Buchanan followed suit, and now, Tony Jr. is a CHHS senior who is looking to begin a career in welding.

 When Tony Jr. enrolled in CHISD in 2017, Buchanan attended an All Pro Dads breakfast and before he knew it, he was a campus representative.
-His participation in the organization continued to grow, and he was promoted to Director of Operations last year.
+His participation in the organization continued to grow.

 “I do things for all of the chapters,” Buchanan said.
 “I make connections with the principals and other departments.
 We do cookouts and set up breakfasts.
 I’m helping scholars, teachers, and principals any way I can.”